margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The fantasy inside my head of something unreal.
 A image in thought of something I wish for, or long for.
 It's a deep trance; people say I seem delusional.
-And when reality comes to the surface, the fact of what people are really doing, the dream presents itself as an illusion.
+When reality comes to the surface, the fact of what people are really doing, the dream presents itself as an illusion.
 I had a vision, it was a beautiful mental picture, but it proved to be nothing but fancy.

 <br>